Vetsou/goru/README.md

 # Goru
-Simple web scrapper written in go to extract tags from booru sites.
+Simple web scraper written in Go to extract tags from booru sites.

 Supports the following sites:
 - Safebooru